 The untold stories of Africa’s gemstone hunters

-Richa Goyal Sikri’s "No Stone Unturned: The Hunt for African Gems" reveals the people behind the sparkle of African gemstone trade.
+Richa Goyal Sikri’s "No Stone Unturned: The Hunt for African Gems" reveals the people behind the sparkle of the African gemstone trade.

 Ruby Land – Unheated Mozambican ruby.
 Credit R G Sikri

 The gemstone industry has always been cloaked in secrecy.
 While the public admires the final product — glittering stones adorning luxury pieces — few are aware of the intricate and often perilous world behind the gems.
-No Stone Unturned: The Hunt for African Gems, by Richa Goyal Sikri, peels back that curtain, offering a rare glimpse into the hidden workings of the African gemstone trade.
+No Stone Unturned: The Hunt for African Gems, by Richa Goyal Sikri, lifts the curtain, offering a rare glimpse into the hidden workings of the African gemstone trade.
 Through its 24 fast-paced short stories, the book traces the lives of gem hunters, mine owners, brokers, and legends like gemologist Kenneth Scarratt, bringing to light the personal and professional risks in an industry that thrives on danger and discretion.

 Blending some fictional elements into true stories, the book opens with a high-stakes expedition: Julius Petsch’s thrilling journey through Madagascar’s bush in 1968, where he stumbled upon a rare Liddicoatite tourmaline.
 From here, Sikri weaves a gripping narrative.
 One chapter kicks off with a death threat; in another, a gem broker is framed in a plot to steal from a mine; elsewhere, a mine owner’s assassination paints a vivid picture of the brutal rivalries that simmer beneath the surface of the gem mining world.
 Sikri manages to inject a sense of adventure that lends the stories both drama and humour.
 However, readers should be aware of the book’s perspective — commissioned by Gemfields, the British mining giant that has generated over $643 million in coloured gem auction sales, most stories are aligned closely with the industry’s interests.